-A student-directed research investigation into the sustainable production or use of a selected material is to be undertaken in Area of Study 3.
-The investigation explores how sustainability factors such as green chemistry principles and the transition to a circular economy are considered in the production of materials to ensure minimum toxicity and impacts on human health and the environment.
-The investigation draws on key knowledge and key science skills from Area of Study 1 and/or Area of Study 2...
+A student-directed research investigation into the sustainable production or use of selected material is to be undertaken in Area of Study 3.
+The analysis explores how sustainability factors such as green chemistry principles and the transition to a circular economy are considered in producing materials to ensure minimum toxicity and impacts on human health and the environment.
+The investigation draws on crucial knowledge and critical science skills from Area of Study 1 and Area of Study 2.

-Unit 2 - How do chemical reactions shape the natural world?
+Unit 2 - How do Chemical Reactions shape the Natural World?

-Society is dependent on the work of chemists to analyse the materials and products in everyday use.
-In this unit students analyse and compare different substances dissolved in water and the gases that may be produced in chemical reactions.
+In Unit 2, students explore the dependence on the work of chemists to analyse the materials and products in everyday use.
+In this unit, students' study and compare different substances dissolved in water and the gases that may be produced in chemical reactions.
 They explore applications of acid-base and redox reactions in society.

-Students conduct practical investigations involving the specific heat capacity of water, acid-base and redox reactions, solubility, molar volume of a gas, volumetric analysis, and the use of a calibration curve.
+Students conduct practical investigations involving the specific heat capacity of water, acid-base and redox reactions, solubility, the molar volume of a gas, volumetric analysis, and the use of a calibration curve.